 Investigation

-The Commission for Research Integrity promotes the
+The Commission for Research Integrity promotes

 The Commission for Research Integrity